waldoapp/waldo-cli/CI_INTEGRATION.md

 ----------

-## Uploading a Build with BuddyBuild
+## Uploading a Build with buddybuild

-Waldo integration with [BuddyBuild](https://www.buddybuild.com) requires you only to add a couple of [custom build steps](https://docs.buddybuild.com/builds/custom_build_steps.html).
+Waldo integration with [buddybuild](https://www.buddybuild.com) requires you only to add a couple of [custom build steps](https://docs.buddybuild.com/builds/custom_build_steps.html).